 PR is more credible

 Today, a staggering 69% of people do not trust ads (PR Week).
 While PR too has its fair share of non-believers, given the recent fake news epidemic, because PR is earned media, endorsed by an independent, expert third party, people tend to trust it more.
-Effectively, when advertising, you tell people how you good you are, while with PR, people sing your praises for you.
+Effectively, when advertising, you tell people how good you are, while with PR, people sing your praises for you.

 PR is more cost effective